hashicorp/terraform/website/source/docs/providers/vault/index.html.markdown

 page_title: "Provider: Vault"
 sidebar_current: "docs-vault-index"
 description: |-
-  The Vault provider allows Terraform to read from, write to, and configure Hashicorp Vault
+  The HashiCorp Vault provider allows Terraform to read from, write to, and configure Hashicorp Vault.
 ---

-# Vault Provider
+# HashiCorp Vault Provider

-The Vault provider allows Terraform to read from, write to, and configure [Hashicorp Vault](https://vaultproject.io/).
+The HashiCorp Vault provider allows Terraform to read from, write to, and configure [Hashicorp Vault](https://vaultproject.io/).

 ~> **Important** Interacting with Vault from Terraform causes any secrets